KjaerLab/CMI_public/about.markdown

 permalink: /about/
 ---

-Cluster for Molecular Imaging is a translational research group at University of Copenhagen and Righospitalet, Copenhagen.
+Cluster for Molecular Imaging is a translational research group at University of Copenhagen and Rigshospitalet, Copenhagen.